tdesmet/broccoli-merge-json/README.md

 json file would contain the json files in the languages directory or any sub directory.

-for example the following directory structure would result in the following json.
+for example the following directory structure

 ```
 /languages